esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_medical_imaging.md

 ## MRIs

 MRIs are images made by utilizing some fairly complicated physics in terms of what we can do to protons (abundant in human tissue) with magnets and radiofrequency waves, and how we capture their signal.
 The actual signal on an anatomical MRI needs to be processed via Fourier transforms and some other computational work before it is recognizable as anatomy, but the final product we are used to looking at is a 3D array.
 This array will typical be wrapped inside a DICOM file, but we can transform the image, and parts of the metadata, to a variety of file types.
 These will be covered in more detail in the next lecture.

+## Other image types

+PET scans, nuclear medicine images in general and pathology images are also broadly available.
+Pathology is currently undergoing a revolution of digitalization, and a typical file format has not emerged.
+Pathology images may be DICOM, but could also be stored as specific kinds of TIFF files or other file tupes.
+Beyond the more common types of imaging, researchers are actively looking into new forms of imaging.
+Some add new information to old modalities like contrast enhanced ultrasound.
+Others are novel in signal such as terahertz imaging which uses a previously 'unused' part of the electomagnetic radiation spectrum.